fernandocorrer/fhc-www/classes/BIOB375_2023/Activities/Linkage_Expl_1.md

 ## Meiosis, again ...

-Suppose a cross between two homozygous sugarcane lines generate a F1 progeny heterozygous for three recessive genes: U (abnormal leaf), o (susceptible to orange rust) and z (susceptible to sugarcane borer).
+Suppose a cross between two homozygous sugarcane lines generate a F1 progeny heterozygous for three recessive genes: u (abnormal leaf), o (susceptible to orange rust) and z (susceptible to sugarcane borer).
 The testcross of the F1 generation with complete recessive homozygous line generate

 *	355 abnormal leaf,
 *	88 totally wild type - normal leaf, resistant to orange rust and resistant to the sugarcane borer,